Roxanne Swentzell

 About Roxanne Swentzell

-Roxanne Swentzell (born 1962) is a Santa Clara Pueblo ceramic sculptor whose clay figures are among the most psychologically complex works produced in the Pueblo ceramic tradition.
-Where much Pueblo pottery emphasizes decorative geometric precision, Swentzell's figures wrestle with humor, grief, joy, and confusion — creating a cast of characters that feel genuinely alive.
-Her work moves beyond craft tradition to interrogate what it means to be Pueblo and human simultaneously: children playing, elders resting, figures caught in moments of vulnerability and delight.
-She co-founded the Flowering Tree Permaculture Institute at Santa Clara Pueblo, connecting her art practice to Indigenous agriculture, seed saving, and food sovereignty.
+Roxanne Swentzell (born 1962) is a Santa Clara Pueblo ceramic sculptor whose clay figures are among the most psychologically complex and emotionally truthful works produced within the Pueblo ceramic tradition.
+Where much Pueblo pottery celebrates geometric precision and decorative harmony, Swentzell's figures wrestle with the full range of human experience - humor, grief, confusion, delight, desire, exhaustion - creating a cast of characters that feel genuinely, uncomfortably alive.
+Her figures are not idealized types but individuals caught in specific emotional states: a child mid-tantrum, a woman deep in concentration, a figure expressing a feeling that resists easy naming.
+Swentzell has spoken about learning to communicate through clay before she could speak comfortably in words - a childhood experience that gave her an unusually intimate relationship with the medium and with the expressive possibilities of the human body rendered in three dimensions.
+The figures that emerged from that relationship are among the most original objects in contemporary craft.
+Her work moves beyond the boundaries of craft tradition to interrogate what it means to be Pueblo and human simultaneously: to carry the weight of a cultural inheritance while living a fully contemporary life, to maintain ceremonial practices that connect you to centuries of ancestors while also navigating the modern world.
+These questions are not abstract in Swentzell's hands; they are embodied in specific figures doing specific things, and the comedy and pathos of those images carry the questions further than any philosophical statement could.
+Swentzell co-founded the Flowering Tree Permaculture Institute at Santa Clara Pueblo, connecting her art practice to Indigenous agriculture, seed saving, and food sovereignty in ways that reflect a deep commitment to the land and community that produced her.
 Her work is held in the collections of the Smithsonian Institution's National Museum of the American Indian, the Heard Museum, and other major institutions.
 She is a daughter of Rina Swentzell, a prominent scholar of Pueblo architecture.